eggheadio/eggheadio-course-notes/scale-react-development-with-nx/notes/22-scale-ci-runs-with-nx-affected-commands.md

 Let's say that on our CI we want to run all the affected tests and linting for the changes that we are trying to merge.

-We can run the `test` targed for all affected changes.
+We can run the `test` target for all affected changes.

 ```shell
 yarn nx affected:test --base=16-adjust-jest-test